 This is what a report of a Low severity vulnerability looks like in Netsparker.

-This section explains how we define and use Information alerts.
+This section explains how we define and identify issues that are marked as Information Alerts ().

 Impacts of Information Alerts